01 October 2024

 Applying IT Systems for Enhancing Management / Employee Productivity

-I became fascinated by IT Systems to such an extend that I quickly mastered not only to design / integrate purpose-built desktop / workstation computer systems, but also vigorously researched how corporate IT architecture (and the fast-developing Internet) could be applied for improving management / strategic decision-making, organisational productivity, corporate communications and analytical / data management performance objectives.
+I became fascinated by IT Systems to such an extend that I quickly mastered not only to design / integrate purpose-built desktop / workstation computer systems, but also vigorously researched how corporate IT architecture (and the fast-developing Internet) could be applied for improving strategic / management decision-making, organisational productivity, corporate communications and analytical / data management performance objectives.
 As HTTP protocols and HTML became more universally available I developed a self-designed Intranet for an academic institution in Cape Town - for improving digital communications between the IT department and every PC across their campuses.
 Working for / and be further trained by Intel Corporation a few years later enabled me to consult large corporations, universities and SME IT Systems development and future 'IT roadmapping'.
-I had many opportunities to lecture a variety of Information Systems Architecture Design, Software, Social Media and E-Commerce modules to various groups of graduate and postgraduate students.
+This created many personal opportunities for lecturing a variety of Information Systems Architecture Design, Software, Social Media, E-Commerce and Internet Marketing modules to various groups of graduate and postgraduate students.
 However, my most important personal learning interests were, above all, still focused on the cognition, development and applied research in human behaviour / motivation.

 Academic / Private Sector Education, Training and Consulting